AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_flutter.md

 All thread members can call `leaveChatThread` to leave a thread.
 Once a member leaves a thread, they can no longer receive the thread messages.

-In a multi-device scenario, all the other devices receive the `ChatMultiDeviceListener#onThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_LEAVE` event.
+In a multi-device scenario, all the other devices receive the `ChatMultiDeviceEventHandler#onThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_LEAVE` event.

 The following code sample shows how to leave a thread: